grantila/typeconv/README.md

                                           jsc   JSON Schema
                                           gql   GraphQL
                                           oapi  Open API
+                                          st    SureType
                                           ct    core-types

    --(no-)shortcut                  Shortcut conversion if possible (bypassing core-types).
-                                    This is possible between JSON Schema and Open API to preserve all features which would be erased when going through core-types.
+                                    This is possible between SureType, JSON Schema and Open API to preserve all features which would otherwise be erased.
                                      (default: true)
    -o, --output-directory <dir>     Output directory.
 Defaults to the same as the input files.
    -O, --output-extension <ext>     Output filename extension to use.